microsoft/terminal/doc/specs/#607 - Commandline Arguments for the Windows Terminal.md

 Windows Terminal from the commandline, we've always wanted to support arguments to enable custom launch scenarios.
 This need was amplified by requests like:
-* [#576], which wanted to add jumplist entries for the Windows Terminal, but was blocked becaues there was no way of communicating to the Terminal _which_ profile it wanted to launch
+* [#576], which wanted to add jumplist entries for the Windows Terminal, but was blocked because there was no way of communicating to the Terminal _which_ profile it wanted to launch
 * [#1060] - being able to right-click in explorer to "open a Windows Terminal Here" is great, but would be more powerful if it could also provide options to